What is Aenyr?

 I couldn’t do an art-focused set without a full cycle of rare muses.
 They all respect the old muse “rules”, so they are all [something]born muses with flavor text referencing their respective voices.

-You can join me over at the Custom Magic Discord channel to discuss my cards, submit ideas and find people to playtest with.
-I also post cards on reddit/r/custommagic on a regular basis to get more specific feedback and constructive criticism.
+You can join me over at the Custom Magic Discord channel to discuss my cards.
+Even if the set is done, I always appreciate good feedback and it can always be useful for my future projects.
+I also sometimes post cards on reddit/r/custommagic to get more specific feedback and constructive criticism.

 Let me know what you think of Aenyr so far in the comments, the Discord channel or on Reddit via PM (/u/Zervintz)!